Xadeck/xadeck.github.io/_posts/2014-12-14-jekyll_and_github_pages.markdown

 Then commit and deploy, using what you've learned earlier.

 # Final words
-If you want to get the complete summary of the shell commands in this post, just use the following gist:
+If you want to get the complete summary of the shell commands in this post, just use [the following gist](https://gist.github.com/Xadeck/a037ac43657938f91248).

-{% gist Xadeck/a037ac43657938f91248 %}

 [Jekyll]:       http://jekyllrb.com/
 [GitHub pages]: https://pages.github.com/